Mother Safety & Birth Readiness

 • Arrange transport (a car, taxi, or community member)

-• Pack a clean cloth, clothes, and supplies for mother and baby
+• Pack a clean cloth, clothes, and supplies

-• Identify a birth companion (family member or friend)
+• Identify a birth companion

-• Know your blood type and potential donor
+• Know your blood type if possible

 • Know the danger signs (see above)